LIFEHUBBER

 Why it is included here

-Lifehubber includes KittenTTS because it appears to be a visible compact-TTS reference point for readers looking beyond large speech systems.
+Lifehubber includes KittenTTS because it gives readers a visible compact-TTS example when looking beyond larger speech systems.

 Source links